golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 We will now scale the execution even further - we will use a Ray on Golem cluster.

+A tool named websocat is needed to wrap connections between your machine and Ray on Golem cluster.
+You can install websocat using instructions on its website: https://lib.rs/crates/websocat

 Run the following to start a basic cluster, based on our example configuration.
 Your cluster will run on our testnet - it is free, but not very powerful.

 ```bash